linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 3- Financial Intermediation and Delegated Loan Monitoring , Intro to Bankruptcy and Debt Restructuring/The Workout Crew.md

 Such trauma is becoming more common.
 Business failures rose nearly **50%** in **1981**,  and what bankers refer to as "nonperforming loans" doubled and tripled at many institutions.
 Banks' intensive-care wards,  or workout areas (literally,  where problems are "worked out"),  are already crowded and likely to become more so if the economy doesn't improve.

-Neither companies nor banks trumpet the arrival of the special forces,  but an announcement of "debt restructuring" is a signal that the workout crew has taken charge.
+Neither companies nor banks trumpet the arrival of the special forces,  but an announcement of "[[Class Slide 4-Restructuring Debt Outside Bankruptcy|Debt Restructuring ]]" is a signal that the workout crew has taken charge.
 Other signs: news reports that "lenders" forced a "troubled company" to dismiss its president,  sell a division,  or forgo new products.
 Those mysterious and pushy "lenders" are usually workout people.

 Thus,  when the chairman and six other officers or directors of Wickes Co. quit this week,  holders of the company's heavy debt insisted they were just bystanders.
 But the chief workout officer at one bank,  Richard Daniel of Security Pacific,  did comment that,